kendo-labs/breeze-kendo/README.md

 To run the test page, `node bin/server.js` in the breeze-kendo2 dir, and open http://localhost:3000/

+"Save changes" is broken in this demo, seems due to a bug in breeze-mongodb (watch the server console on "save").
+The "save" server-side handler appears to expect the request to provide a metadata argument, but Breeze.js doesn't send it.
+Any case, that's not a bug of our wrappers, I suspect with a better server side (Breeze seems to best support ASP.NET) it should work flawless.

 ## Features

 - creates a Kendo DataSource object that is kept in sync with the